 It is safe to say, pizza pretty much sells itself, but here is the challenge – If you are the 2 out of every 3 pizzerias in America that are independently owned, you face growing competition from local businesses and large chains.
 It is important to get noticed and be on top of customer’s mind when they think of pizza the next time.

 This is where a well-designed pizza marketing strategy is important for every pizza shop.
 The strategy should include both proven conventional restaurant promotion ideas and newer innovative ways to market your restaurant.
 An effective strategy can increase pizza sales and revenue growth for the pizzeria.

 Pizza Marketing Ideas

-Good quality pictures of your food resonates with customers.
-Mouth watering images of pizza with melted cheese and perfectly baked crust will arouse the appetite of potential customers.
+Good quality pictures of your food resonate with customers.
+Mouth-watering images of pizza with melted cheese and the perfectly baked crust arouses the appetite of potential customers.

-It is generally not a good idea to use stock images as people identify the food and potentially be disappointed when the image they see and the food they get do not match.
+Hire a good food photographer who knows how to make your food look amazing.
+Using stock images is not a good idea as people identify the food and are disappointed when the image they see and the food they get from your pizzeria do not match.

-2. Offer pizza by the slice combo deal
+2. Offer Pizza by the Slice

 Most walk-in business in pizzerias consists of people looking for pizza by the slice; so do not make them buy a whole pizza.